 - All internships must be approved for credit prior to beginning internship duties.

-- Students must be attending Centenary College at the time of the internship in order to receive academic credit for it.
+- Students must be attending Centenary University at the time of the internship in order to receive academic credit for it.

-- Students with Centenary College Code of Conduct violations (please see Centenary College Student Code of Conduct; Offenses and Jurisdiction) will not be allowed the opportunity to participate in the internship program.
+- Students with Centenary University Code of Conduct violations (please see Centenary University Student Code of Conduct; Offenses and Jurisdiction) will not be allowed the opportunity to participate in the internship program.

 The for-credit internship application process is as follows:

 - The student should first speak with their faculty advisor to inform them that they are interested in interning.
 The advisor may provide guidance in regards to the student’s schedule and ability to intern, preparedness, and academic expectations.

 - If the student meets the eligibility criteria above, they should schedule an appointment with Andrew Leister to discuss potential internship locations and to collect the two-page registration form.

 - The supervisor at the internship site must first complete the “Responsibilities” section and sign the registration form before the student continues the application process.

 - The student then consults with his/her faculty advisor, who will assign learning objectives and an academic assignment, and sign the form.
 All credited internships must be pre-approved by an advisor.

 - The student then sees the Department Chair, who will approve and sign the registration form.